WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 3. `evaluateModel` - it simply evaluates the model on the testing data generator.
 It classifies the data and then compares the results with the real labels.
 As a result, we get accuracy and loss of our model stored in a data frame.

-4. `predictClassesAndProbabilities` - the function returns classes and probabilities of belonging to the predicted class for the samples from the testing dataset.
+4. `predictClassesAndProbabilities` - the function returns a data frame with the index, predicted class and a probability based on which the class was determined.
 Take a quick look at the function:

 ```
 predictClassesAndProbabilities <- function(model, test_data){